Accumold + DMACC = Your Future

 If during the course of the scholarship you are no longer involved in the program courses for one reason or another you will be expected to reimburse Accumold for the portion used.

 Everyone is encouraged to attend one of the scheduled Informational Meetings.
-See the Scholarship Programs Page for the next scheduled meeting.
+Check back for the next scheduled meeting.

 Reach out to Grace Swanson, Human Resources, 515-964-5741, humanresources@accu-mold.com.